LiorKogan/StreamSampler/README.md

  - X,Y,Z: Presented in ["Random Sampling with a Reservoir"](http://www.cs.umd.edu/~samir/498/vitter.pdf) [Jeferey Scott Vitter, 1985]
  - K,L,M: Presented in ["Reservoir-Sampling Algorithms of Time Complexity O(n(1+log(N)-log(n)))"](http://dl.acm.org/citation.cfm?id=198435) [Kim-Hung Li, 1994]

 Algorithm R is the standard 'textbook algorithm'.
 Algorithms X,Y,Z,K,L and M offer huge performance improvement by drawing the number of stream elements to skip at each stage, so much less random numbers are generated, especially for very large streams.
-Both Z,K,L and M are typically 100's of times faster than R, while M is usually the most performant.
+Z,K,L and M are typically 100's of times faster than R, while M is usually the most performant.
 StreamSamplerTest.h contains a benchmark function named *StreamSamplerTestPerformance()*.

 In all these papers, the algorithms were formulated such that the fetching of elements from the stream is controlled by the algorithm (An external function, *GetNextElement()*, is called from within the algorithms).
 Such flow-control is generally less suitable for real-world scenarios.
 In this implementation, the algorithms were reformulated such that a process can fetch elements from the stream, and a member-function of the stream sampler class (*AddElement*) should be called.